- July 04, 1973

 The Danish racing driver Jan Magnussen is one of the most versatile active racing drivers.
 During his career, he participated in all sorts of circuit racings: single-seaters, prototypes and GT cars, stock cars and touring cars.

 Magnussen recorded 24 starts in the Formula One between 1995 and 1998.
 He was most successful while driving GT cars, earning four class victories at 24 hours of Le Mans and two class titles in the American Le Mans Series.
-Jan's son Kevin is also a racing driver, currently competing for the Haas F1 team.
+Most recently, he won the GTLM class title in the IMSA SportsCar Championship in 2017 and 2018.

 Magnussen started his racing career with karts